 Where do I get the seeds?

 Local farmers’ cooperatives, gardening centers, and seed order catalogs/websites will carry all or most of these seeds recommended above.
-If you have trouble finding seeds, please contact Virginia Department of Game and Inland Fisheries for suggestions.
+If you have trouble finding seeds, please contact Virginia Department of Wildlife Resources for suggestions.

 Are food plots considered bait?